im-github-training/1-introduction-to-github/.github/steps/combined.md

 Perfect!

+But now that we're staring at it, what is that long, complicated number in the `git log` output above?

+A **commit ID**.

 ## Beyond the Basics

 ### What Are Commit IDs?

-You might have noticed the long, complicated number in the `git log` output above, that's a **commit ID**.

 In Git, a **commit ID**, also known as a **commit hash**, is a unique identifier for each commit.
 It is a 40-character string calculated based on the contents of a commit.

-In practice, you often don't need to use the full 40 characters.
+> In practice, you often don't need to use the full 40 characters.
 Git is usually able to identify a commit using just the first few characters, as long as it's unique within your repository.
 For example, you might see short versions of commit hashes in `git log` output, like `e83c516`.

 ### What is HEAD?

-Something else you may have noticed in the `git log` output is the `(HEAD -> my-book)` bit.
-Based on what it looks like, it seems to indicate that something called `HEAD` is pointing to `my-book`.
+Something else you may have noticed in the `git log` output is the `(HEAD -> my-book)` bit over to the top-right.
+It seems to indicate that something called `HEAD` is pointing to `my-book`.

 Let's dig in.

 In Git, `HEAD` can be thought of as the "you are here" marker in your project.
-It's a pointer that indicates what the currently checked-out snapshot is in your repository.
+It's a pointer that indicates what the currently checked-out commit is in your repository.

+> Remember, the checked-out commit dictates what set of files is present in your working directory

 <!-- If you think of your project as a timeline of commits, `HEAD` points to the place on the timeline where you are currently standing.
 When you make a new commit, `HEAD` moves forward along the timeline.